friendlymatthew/wescam/README.md

 ---

 ## Environment Setup
 Before setting up the project, you need to install several dependencies:

+### Docker
+Firstly, please download the docker application: [Docker](https://www.docker.com/products/docker-desktop/)

 ### Node and Yarn

-Firstly, ensure that Node.js and Yarn are installed on your system.
+Then, please ensure that Node.js and Yarn are installed on your system.

 ```bash
 brew install node